 Self-driving is a common way of getting around in Thailand.
 In fact, it’s almost odd if you backpack in Thailand and you don’t end up renting a scooter at some point.
 But it doesn’t come without its risks.
 Far from it, actually…

-According to the World Health Organisation, Thailand holds the title for the second highest road traffic fatality rate in the world.
+According to the World Health Organisation, Thailand holds the title for the second-highest road traffic fatality rate in the world.
 That’s an estimated average of 66 deaths per day!
 According to the Bangkok Post, every 22 minutes someone dies on the road in Thailand.

 73% of all road deaths in Thailand are whilst riding two-or-three-wheeled vehicles.
-Yep, that means scooters.

 - Go with a very well recommended rental company – why risk bad bikes and bad service?